-As you can tell by the risk of significant severe weather in the east central U.S. today, we have definitely entered storm season.
+As you can tell by the recent onslaught of severe weather, we have definitely entered storm season.
 The storm chasers across the country have fueled up, wired the chase vehicles, and charged their cameras with hopes of intercepting supercells and the ultimate intercept: tornadoes.
 There is one mainstream, pop culture event responsible for making storm chasing sexy; the 1996 Hollywood blockbuster hit, TWISTER.

 Since avid weather fans follow this page, I’m sure 99 percent of you have seen this movie, but for those who have not here is a brief summary: